 Lightweight insulating concrete decks, which are placed as a slurry, contain more moisture than many other roofing substrates.
 Retained moisture may contribute to problems with the roofing systems installed over such decks when proper precautions are not taken.

-When these decks are used as a substrate for built-up or modified bitumen roofing, the following criteria are recommended:
+When these decks are used as a substrate for built-up or modified bitumen roofing, the following should be considered:

 • When lightweight insulating concrete is poured over a galvanized metal deck, the metal deck should be perforated to provide underside venting.
 Topside pressure relief is also suggested.